WXII-TV

 WXII-TV (channel 12) is a television station licensed to Winston-Salem, North Carolina, United States, serving the Piedmont Triad region as an affiliate of NBC.
 It is owned by Hearst Television alongside Lexington-licensed CW affiliate WCWG (channel 20).
-WXII-TV and WCWG share studios on Coliseum Drive in Winston-Salem; through a channel sharing agreement, the stations transmit using WXII-TV's spectrum from an antenna on Sauratown Mountain in Stokes County.
+WXII-TV and WCWG share studios on Coliseum Drive in Winston-Salem and broadcast from the same transmitter on Sauratown Mountain in Stokes County.